Legal Resources

 Author: Luis Blanquez

-1. What Is Blockchain Technology?
+What Is Blockchain Technology?

 A "blockchain" is a decentralized, electronic register in which transactions and interactions can be recorded and validated in a verifiable and permanent way.
 A peer-to-peer network is where different users or "nodes" share and validate information in a database or network without the need of a centralized and trusted intermediary.

-Records of transactions are stored—along with other transactions—into blocks of data that are linked to one another in a chain, creating a blockchain, which is a type of distributed ledger technology (“DLT”).
+Records of transactions are stored—along with other transactions—into blocks of data that are linked to one another in a chain, creating a blockchain, which is a type of distributed ledger technology (DLT).
 Each ledger is tamper-proof and recorded using a consensus verification algorithm that encoded every prior block in the blockchain.
 Once a block is added to the chain, it is virtually impossible to modify.
 Any change would require modifying every subsequent block of data on the chain.
 And because each participant on the blockchain has a unique identification key, other users can instantly verify prior transactions involving that participant.

 With the help of Web3, blockchain technology has opened the door for companies across many industries to make more efficient, inexpensive, and secure transactions without the need for a centralized authority.

-2. Permissionless v.
-Permissioned Blockchains
+Permissionless vs. Permissioned Blockchains

 Permissioned blockchains are made by a smaller pool of validators who are partially decentralized DLTs.
 Only few known (as opposed to anonymous) and previously identified parties can access the ledger and participate in the validation process.
 Participants need permission to have a copy of the ledger.
 Thus, even though there is no central authority involved, a small group of participants validate and share the data relevant to transactions.
 This means less transparency and a higher risk of collusion and abuse of market power because only few nodes manage the transaction verification and consensus process.
 On the flip side, privacy is stronger, and private blockchains are more scalable and customizable.
-There are basically used for enterprise purposes such as verifying payments between parties, managing a vertical supply chain relationship, or executing smart contracts, among many others.
+They are basically used for enterprise purposes such as verifying payments between parties, managing a vertical supply chain relationship, or executing smart contracts, among many others.

 The same issues apply to the enforcement of antitrust laws to this new technology.
 That's why it is essential that companies using blockchain technology have a clear antitrust policy in place and train their key employees accordingly—especially those involved with the business strategy of the company and the people interacting on a regular basis with competitors.

-3. Potential Antitrust Issues Raised by Blockchain Technology
+Potential Antitrust Issues Raised by Blockchain Technology

-a.
 Anticompetitive Agreements

-Under US antitrust laws, most agreements between companies are reviewed under the rule of reason analysis.
+Under U.S. antitrust laws, most agreements between companies are reviewed under the rule of reason analysis.
 Under this analysis, antitrust authorities and federal courts balance the anticompetitive impact of an agreement against its procompetitive benefits.
-These same rules, however, consider “naked” agreements to fix prices, rig bids or allocate markets or customers to be the most serious antitrust violations.
-Such arrangements are so damaging to competition and the market that they are almost always presumed to be unlawful under a “per se” analysis, without the need to analyze their procompetitive benefits.
-Usually there are none.
+These same rules, however, consider "naked" agreements to fix prices, rig bids or allocate markets or customers to be the most serious antitrust violations.
+Such arrangements are so damaging to competition and the market that they are almost always presumed to be unlawful under a "per se" analysis, without the need to analyze their procompetitive benefits.
+Usually, there are none.

 Companies using a blockchain are expected to compete with other blockchains and non-blockchain rivals.
 A blockchain may also involve a vertical relationship, where validators, for example, use the platform to sell their products or services in the retail market or require some input from a supplier.
 Thus, blockchains may also facilitate anticompetitive behavior in related upstream or downstream markets.